 Imagine that you want to know more about how to improve your website, and you expect the link you’re clicking to give direct you to the answers you need but end up on a non-related topic.
 It will be so disappointing that you might not want to use that website pages to look for what you want.

-So, always make sure your offers are always related to the page your visitors are on, so you can capitalise on their interest and avoid disappointing them.
+So, always make sure your offers are always related to the page your visitors are on, so you can capitalize on their interest and avoid disappointing them.
 As soon as your visitors land on your website, start learning about their conversion path.

 This path begins when a visitor goes to your site and ends with them filling out a form and becoming one of your marketing qualified leads.
 However, there are times when a visitor’s path doesn’t end with the set goal.